 Why?
 Because it may be toxic.
 And because it's a pesticide.

 That's right.
-Non-specialty toothpastes contain low levels of a chemical that is occasionally used to kill insects.
+Non-specialty toothpastes contain low levels of a chemical that is occasionally used to wipe out insects.
 As you might expect, U.S. and Canadian public health authorities are considering restricting the use of triclosan.